Preparing for Examinations

 Information for candidates documents

-JCQ ‘Information for Candidates’, produced on behalf of AQA, OCR, Pearson and WJEC, must be read by all students, if there is anything that you do not understand, please ask your tutor.
-Click here to view them.
+JCQ ‘Information for Candidates - written exams’, produced on behalf of AQA, OCR, Pearson and WJEC, must be read by all candidates, if there is anything that you do not understand, please ask your tutor.

 Instructions to Candidates from The Castle School